List of terms

 COM is short for Customer Obsession Meeting, which is our “All Hands” meeting focused on how we’re aligning the company to serve our customers.

-Because the term "country" may be either controversial or incorrect when describing a geographic areas governed by a state-like political entity we use the term "country/region" to avoid any accidental or implied judgement on the independence of a region.
-If the term "country" appears to be incorrectly used, when "country/region" is more appropriate, please contact email@example.com.
+Because the term "country" may be either controversial or incorrect when describing a geographic area governed by a state-like political entity we use the term "country/region" to avoid any accidental or implied judgement on the independence of a region.
+If the term "country" appears to be incorrectly used, when "country/region" is more appropriate, please contact [email protected]

 The primary external audience we are focused on for an initiative, which could be an end user without budget (if our goal is adoption and engagement) or a buyer (if our objective for the initiative is revenue).
 A customer does not include internal staff, since staff are not external.